liuyunxiong/rtmpsharp/readme.md

 Some classes have been moved into other namespaces to match their semantic meaning, rather than matching the unnatural placement of RTMP libraries.

+## Detailed Documentation

+Detailed API docs and examples are coming soon; they're temporarily blocked on the open sourcing of some internal documentation generation tooling.

 ## License

-- `rtmpsharp` is MIT licensed
+- This library is MIT licensed
 - Feel free to use it in any way you wish
-- However, please contribute any improvements you make back to this repository
+- Please contribute improvements back to this repository!